Tarus-Jepngetich/Portfolio/README.md

 # 🌿 Personal Portfolio

-Welcome to my personal portfolio — a space where I showcase my work across **web development, UI/UX design, and art**.
+Welcome to my personal portfolio (Digital CV)— a space where I showcase my tech journey & work across **development, UI/UX & graphic design, and art**.

+🌍 **Status:**
+✅ Designed
+✅ Built
+✅ Deployed
+✅ Live in Production

+This portfolio is fully deployed and accessible online as a production application — not a prototype.

+---

 ## ✨ Update: Portfolio × Visual Journal Integration

-I’ve decided to combine my **personal portfolio** and **visual journal** into a single, seamless experience — allowing visitors to explore my web projects, designs, and creative process all in one space.
+I’ve combined my **personal portfolio** and **visual journal** into a single, seamless experience — allowing visitors to explore my web projects, designs, and creative process all in one cohesive space.

-This integration makes navigation smoother and storytelling more cohesive, reflecting how my **art, design, and development** intersect.
+This integration makes navigation smoother and storytelling more intentional, reflecting how my **art, design, and development** intersect in real life.

-🎨 **New visuals:** Decorative elements (Leafs.png) were added to the _About_ and _Hero_ sections for a calm, polished aesthetic.
+## 🛠 Built With

+- React
+- Tailwind CSS
+- Vite
+- MongoDB
+- Modern responsive design principles
+- Custom UI styling & animation details

 ---

+## 🎯 Purpose

+This portfolio is more than a showcase —
+it’s a living documentation of:

+- My technical growth
+- My design thinking
+- My creative exploration
+- My problem-solving approach

+It represents the intersection of logic and art.

+---

-🧠 Built with:
+Built with intention.

-- React JS
-- Tailwind CSS
+Deployed with confidence.

-- Deployed on GitHub Pages
+🧠  Deployed on Render & Netlify